"I want it now!" Veruca Salt yelled at Willy Wonka before falling down a chute for being a bad egg.

 Adequate Safety Stock

 Safety stock is inventory that is purchased specifically as a buffer in the event that demand suddenly increases.
 This stock sits in storage and is accessed when the normal inventory sells out.
 This ensures that your customers can always purchase the items you offer for sale without having to wait.
+Having a dedicated order management specialist on staff is a great way to ensure stock levels are routinely monitored.

 Back That Order Up